-Applicants should submit a copy of their Certificate of Eligibility.
+Applicants should submit a copy of their Certificate of Eligibility to the Financial Aid Office.
 The Veterans Administration determines the amount of the benefit.
 Students eligible for veterans benefits are responsible for reporting to the Financial Aid Office changes in address, changes in credit hour load, registration and courses for which the student already has credit, and withdrawal from the College.